Shankar Dayal Sharma: Vice President of India (1987–1992)

 Sharma was nominated by the Congress party for the vice-presidential election of 1987.
 Although 27 candidates had filed nominations, only the nomination filed by Sharma was found valid by the returning officer.
 After the last date of withdrawal of candidates was over, Sharma was declared elected unanimously on 21 August 1987.
-Sharma was sworn in as Vice-President of India on 3 September 1987.
+Sharma was sworn in as the vice president on 3 September 1987.
 He was only the third person to be elected unopposed to the vice-presidency.

-Sharma, who was also the ex-officio Chairman of the Rajya Sabha, offered to quit in February 1988 after his ruling admitting a discussion in the house of the purported extravagance of the then Governor of Andhra Pradesh was vociferously objected to by members of the government.
-Several ministers of the council of ministers led the protests against the Chairman's ruling even as Prime Minister Rajiv Gandhi, who was present in the house, chose not to intervene or restrain the members of his party.
-Sharma's response chastened the protesting members but their request to have the proceedings expunged from parliament records was turned down by Sharma.
+Sharma, who was also the ex-officio chairman of the Rajya Sabha, offered to quit in February 1988 after his ruling admitting a discussion in the house of the purported extravagance of the then governor of Andhra Pradesh was vociferously objected to by members of the government.
+Several ministers of the council of ministers led the protests against Sharma's ruling even as Prime Minister Rajiv Gandhi, who was present in the house, chose not to intervene or restrain the members of his party.
+Sharma's response chastened the protesting members but their request to have the proceedings expunged from Parliament records was turned down by Sharma.

-In 1991, following the assassination of Rajiv Gandhi, Sharma was first offered the presidentship of the Congress party and the post of Prime Minister by Sonia Gandhi.
+In 1991, following the assassination of Rajiv Gandhi, Sharma was first offered the presidentship of the Congress party and the post of prime minister by Sonia Gandhi.
 He however refused citing ill health and advanced age.
 Thereafter, P. V. Narasimha Rao was chosen to lead the Congress party.

 President of India (1992–1997)

-In June 1992 Sharma was chosen by the Congress party as its candidate for the presidential election of 1992 to succeed R. Venkataraman.
+In June 1992, Sharma was chosen by the Congress party as its candidate for the presidential election of 1992 to succeed R. Venkataraman.
 His nomination was also supported by the communist parties.
 The election was held on 13 July 1992 and votes counted three days later.
-Sharma won 675,804 votes against the 346,485 votes polled by his main opponent, George Gilbert Swell who was the nominee of the opposition Bharatiya Janata Party.
-Two other candidates - Ram Jethmalani and Kaka Joginder Singh - won a small number of votes.
-Sharma was declared elected on 16 July 1992 and was sworn in as President of India on 25 July 1992.
+Sharma won 675,804 votes against the 346,485 votes polled by his main opponent George Gilbert Swell, who was the nominee of the opposition Bharatiya Janata Party.
+Two other candidates – Ram Jethmalani and Joginder Singh – won a small number of votes.
+Sharma was declared elected on 16 July 1992 and was sworn in as president on 25 July 1992.
+In his inaugural address, Sharma stated that "Freedom has little meaning without equality and equality has little meaning without social justice" and committed himself to combating terrorism, poverty, disease and communalism in India.
 The validity of the election was challenged unsuccessfully before the Supreme Court of India.